 We can’t go all the way to the Te Paki Sand Dunes from the beach as conditions have changed.
 The last thing we need is to get bogged in the sand, so it’s onward and upward to Cape Reinga.

-This spiritual place for Maori is not only the Northernmost point in New Zealand we go to today but also where we can see the meeting of the Pacific Ocean and the Tasman Sea.
-The spiritual part for Maori is the sight of the Pohutukawa Tree clinging onto the rock at the end of the land (see the main photo at the top of this post).
+This spiritual place for Māori is not only the Northernmost point in New Zealand we visit today, but also where the Pacific Ocean and the Tasman Sea meet.
+The spiritual aspect for Māori is the sight of the Pohutukawa Tree clinging to the rock at the end of the land (see the main photo at the top of this post).
 The Maori believe their spirits will descend into the underworld to return to their homeland of Hawaiki via the roots of this Pohutukawa Tree.
 An interesting side note is that the tree never blossoms like all the other Pohutukawa in New Zealand.

 Te Paki Sand Dunes